Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

 ﻿# Agronomist End-to-End Scenarios

 ## Overview
-1. *Planned to Sales Agreement* - sales tool within CE used to price product and transition growers into contracts.
+1. *Plan to Sales Agreement* - sales tool within CE used to price product and transition growers into contracts.
 2. *Fertilizer Calculator* - utility that allows a salesperson to determine and calculate fertilizer requirements such as what product best fits the need of the customer and how much of that product is needed to fulfill the order (some work order is still needed and is anticipated to be ready in Fall 2020).
 3. *Sales Order Process* - integration of all Levridge pieces, specifically split billing, and its close integration with sales orders in F&O.

-### Process #1: Planned to Sales Agreement
+## Process #1: Plan to Sales Agreement
-There are three separate methods of kicking off a planned sales agreement with CE:
+There are three separate methods of kicking off a plan to sales agreement with CE:

 1. Batch plans
 2. Regular plans
 3. Proposals

-#### Batch Plans
+### Batch Plans
+A way to quickly create a proposal or sale agreement

+- Field type – All product needs across all fields may be added as a batch.
+Individual products can then be added after the plan is created.
+For example, fertilizer, and chemical may be the same for all fields, with the see added to different areas of the field after the batch process.
+Required to know field details, but not customer.
+- Prospect type – Potential customer information is added to capture pricing for products in a proposal to provide to the prospect.
+Limitations include not able to move proposal to a contract.
+This is a draft proposal for beginning negotiation.
+- Customer type – Does not require field details.
+Creates proposal for seed, fertilizer or crop protection as needed.

+There is an ability to generate a proposal or go directly to a sales agreement for the field and customer types.

 1. Bath Plans tab
 2. Generate new
 3. Populate required fields